 What is Sourcing in the Supply Chain Management?

-Sourcing is a fundamental process in the supply chain.
+Sourcing is a fundamental component of supply chain management.
 It revolves around identifying, selecting, and obtaining the essential goods, services, and raw materials for a company’s day-to-day operations.

 This process includes two key stages:

-Stage 1: Identifying potential suppliers that can fulfill particular product or base material requirements at reasonable prices.
+Stage 1: Identifying potential suppliers that can fulfil particular product or base material requirements at reasonable prices.

 Stage 2: Carefully verifying the quality, accuracy, and efficiency of the delivered goods